- This event has passed.

 Each station is designed to build on existing knowledge and translation of human medical skills to the canine anatomy.
 Assessment skills are on live dogs and go beyond basic vitals and teach students how to conduct ongoing observations and trending through typical work cycles to identify and prevent injuries and illness early in development.
 Handling includes basic carries and constraints and can include advanced handling such as harness lifts and extractions.

-Team Scenarios then put these skillsets into the likely field environment and require the student to put together an entire treatment sequence, problem solving the situation as they go.
+Solo and Team Scenarios then put these skillsets into the likely field environment and require the student to put together an entire treatment sequence, problem solving the situation as they go.
 Scenarios are based on the skillset, equipment and mission profile of each team.
 For example GSWs, IEDs or collapsed building compression injuries may be included depending on the mission profile.

 This add-on curriculum component takes the skills learned in the above levels and puts them into the Tactical context following MMMARCHHH principles.
 K9 MEDIC® has been teaching this K9 TEMS component for more than a decade and stays current with the recent K9-TECC guidelines, as well as Canine-TCCC guidelines.